zant/opengl-wasm/README.md

 This is an [emscripten](https://emscripten.org/) project.
-At the moment, it's just a triangle rendered with OpenGL.
-The cool thing is that it runs on both Native (OSX, Linux) and Web (WebAssembly) with the help of Emscripten building tooling.
+At the moment, is really just a triangle rendered with OpenGL.
+However, you can already use it as an starting point for a Native and WASM OpenGL project, as cool thing is that it runs on both Native (OSX, Linux) and Web (WebAssembly) with the help of emscripten tooling.

 ### Building